Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 # Fail RP

 - FailRP is defined as doing something unrealistic or rule-breaking.
 Examples include but are not limited to

+- All weapons are lethal.
+This means that all weapon interactions (shooting, stabbing, throwing, etc.) have consequences and must be handled in character as if they are real.

 - Shooting limbs off a downed player.